Climate action for music fans

 When I purchase SAF, does my plane fly on the fuel I bought?

-Not per se and here’s why - When you reduce your carbon footprint by purchasing SAF, this fuel is used on an airplane that is near the place where the SAF is made, instead of being transported to the plane you are flying on.
+Not per se and here’s why - When you address your carbon footprint by purchasing SAF, this fuel is used on an airplane that is near the place where the SAF is made, instead of being transported to the plane you are flying on.
 The advantage of this is that the fuel doesn’t have to be transported unnecessarily, which means less CO2 emissions and lower costs!

 Since greenhouse gas (GHG) emissions are a global problem, it doesn't really matter where the reduction in emissions occurs.
 The same principle is also applied to green electricity, where the green electricity does not necessarily come from your socket, but your energy supplier adds it to the entire grid on your behalf.

-The Climate Gig is powered by DGTL, Revolution Foundation, Bye Bye Plastic Foundation, SkyNRG, and CHOOOSE.
+The Climate Gig is powered by DGTL, Revolution Foundation, Bye Bye Plastic Foundation, SkyNRG, and CHOOOSE™.
 Together we are working to convert our passion for music into action for climate, by bringing real, measurable solutions to your musical fingertips.

 DGTL is a music festival which started out in Amsterdam, but now also organizes editions in Bengaluru, Santiago, São Paulo, Barcelona, Tel Aviv, and Madrid.
 DGTL’s goal is to become the first circular, climate-neutral event in the world.
 Always mindful of our environmental and social impact, we work with enthusiastic partners to spread our message and expand our reach.